-In-Person Labs — to be completed in-person on September 11, 2022 at various set locations: Vaughan, ON / Perth, ON / Calgary, AB / Langley, BC / Saskatoon, SK / Winnipeg, MB / Chester, NS / Rothesay, NB / Paradise, NL.
+In-Person Labs - to be completed in-person on September 10, 2023 at various set locations: Vaughan, ON / Perth, ON / Calgary, AB / Langley, BC / Winnipeg, MB / Paradise, NL / Dartmouth, NS / Rothesay, NB.
 Attendance of both sessions (lecture and practical) is mandatory.
-The lab date could change as we continue to monitor the COVID-19 impact on a daily basis.
-We will follow any guidance provided by the respective health authorities and will notify of any changes.

 Urinary incontinence is an important health issue that has traditionally not been well managed.
 One in four females and one in nine males are affected by urinary incontinence.
 Ongoing research into core dynamics recognizes the pelvic floor as an important component of core retraining, and yet, accurate assessment and treatment techniques of the pelvic floor are lacking in clinical practice.
 Hypertonicity vs. hypotonicity of these muscles needs to be addressed through palpatory assessment of the pelvic floor.
 The Cochrane Collaboration (2010) has demonstrated that internal pelvic floor muscle training has Level 1 evidence in treating urinary incontinence.
 Physiotherapists need to go beyond teaching externally driven Kegels in order to effectively rehabilitate the pelvic floor.